Polar body: Twinning

 Meiotic errors can lead to aneuploidy in the polar bodies, which, in the majority of cases, produces an aneuploid zygote.
 Errors can occur during either of the two meiotic divisions that produce each polar body, but are more pronounced if they occur during the formation of the first polar body, because the formation of the first polar body influences the chromosomal makeup of the second.
 For example, predivision (the separation of chromatids before anaphase) in the first polar body can induce the formation of an aneuploid polar body.
 Therefore, the formation of the first polar body is an especially important factor in forming a healthy zygote.

 However, chromosomally abnormal polar bodies are not guaranteed to induce the development of an abnormal zygote.
 A euploid zygote can be produced if the aneuploidy is reciprocal: one polar body has an extra chromosome and the other lacks the same chromosome (see also uniparental disomy).
-If the extra chromosome is absorbed into a polar body rather than being passed into the oocyte, trisomy can be avoided.
+If the extra chromosome is absorbed into a polar body rather than being passed into the oocyte, trisomy can be averted.
 Whether this is a chance event or is some way influenced by the microenvironment is unclear.
 In at least one case, this euploid zygote has been traced through development to birth as a healthy child with a normal chromosome count.

 Medical applications

 A polar body biopsy is the sampling of a polar body of an oocyte.
-After sampling of a polar body, subsequent analysis can be used to predict viability and pregnancy chance of the oocyte, as well as the future health of a person resulting such pregnancy.
+After sampling of a polar body, subsequent analysis can be used to predict viability and pregnancy chance of the oocyte, as well as the future health of a person resulting from such a pregnancy.
 The latter use makes it a form of preimplantation genetic screening (PGS).
 Compared to a blastocyst biopsy, a polar body biopsy can potentially be of lower costs, less harmful side-effects, and more sensitive in detecting abnormalities.
 The main advantage of the use of polar bodies in PGD is that they are not necessary for successful fertilisation or normal embryonic development, thus ensuring no deleterious effect for the embryo.

 One of the disadvantages of PB biopsy is that it only provides information about the maternal contribution to the embryo, which is why cases of autosomal dominant and X-linked disorders that are maternally transmitted can be diagnosed, and autosomal recessive disorders can only partially be diagnosed.
 Another drawback is the increased risk of diagnostic error, for instance due to the degradation of the genetic material or events of recombination that lead to heterozygous first polar bodies.